 Practice safe food preparation.
-Some OIs can get into your body through the food and water that you eat and drink.
+Some infections can get into your body through the food and water that you eat and drink.
 Always rinse meats, rinse and peel fruits and vegetables, and avoid eating any raw or undercooked foods.
 Avoid drinking water that may not be clean.

 Take care around animals.
-Animals can transmit some OIs to people with HIV/AIDS.
+Animals can transmit some infections to people with HIV/AIDS.
 Make sure pets are vaccinated and your cat stays inside.
 Wash your hands after handling any animals, and wear gloves when changing cat litter.
 Avoid animal feces when working outside in the soil.

 If you are having trouble keeping your CD4 count above 200, your doctor may consider putting you on preventive or maintenance therapy.
 That means taking medications to prevent an infection or to prevent an infection from coming back.
-Working closely with your doctor and taking reasonable precautions will help you reduce your risk of getting an OI.
+Working closely with your doctor and taking reasonable precautions will help you reduce your risk of getting an opportunistic infection.
 And don't forget about healthy lifestyle choices like good nutrition, proper sleep, and regular exercise.